Mathew3000/dmx-control/README.md

 <b>Arduino:</b>
 <br/>-A program that selects a channel with serial input XXXc and value with XXXv and takes r to reset all
 <br/>      (Such a program can be found at http://danlin.de/projekte/arduino-dmx/)
+<br/>Note: If you are using the code from the link above and want to use DMX-Channels above 15 you have to change the line: '#define DMX_MAXCHANNEL 15' to the highest value you want to use.
+It is advised to set this number to the lowest possible for your DMX-Universe to increase performance.
 <br/><b>PC:</b>
 <br/>-Arduino Drivers (simply install the Arduino environment)
 <br/>-This tool